jankrepl/deepdow/docs/source/data_loading.rst

 All of the transforms are not in place.

+.. _dataloaders:

 Dataloaders
 -----------
 The last ingredient in the data pipeline are dataloaders.
 Their goal is to stream batches of samples for training and validation. :code:`deepdow` provides two options

 - **RigidDataLoader** - lookback, horizon and assets **are constant** over different batches
-- **FlexibleDataLoder** - lookback, horizon and assets **can change** over different batches
+- **FlexibleDataLoader** - lookback, horizon and assets **can change** over different batches

 Both of them are subclassing :code:`torch.utils.data.DataLoader` and therefore inherit its functionality.
 One important example is the :code:`batch_size` parameter.
 However, they also add new functionality.
 Notably one can use the parameter :code:`indices` to specify which samples of the original dataset are going to be streamed.
 The **train, validation and test split** can be performed via this parameter.
-Last but not least they both have its speficif parameters that we describe in the following subsections.
+Last but not least they both have its specific parameters that we describe in the following subsections.

 RigidDataLoader
 ****************